getlago/lago-docs/docs/guide/07_coupons.md

 3. **Delete**: allows you to delete the coupon and remove it from the list (this action cannot be undone).

 :::info
-You cannot modify the value and validity period of a coupon, or delete it, if it is currently applied to a customer.
+You cannot modify the code, value and frequency of a coupon, or delete it, if it has already been applied to a customer.
 :::

 ## Remove coupons